Photos: Tatyana Tenenbaum / Ian Douglass

-Marisa Clementi (Thunder, Untitled Work for Voice) is a mover, musician, maker, and director of To Rena, Love Us, co-founded with Storm Thomas.
+Marisa Clementi (Tidal, Untitled Work for Voice, Thunder) is a mover, musician, maker, and director of To Rena, Love Us, co-founded with Storm Thomas.
 They’re into magical realism.
 Their show, Ancient Future, will be part of the Polyphone Festival (Philadelphia) this spring.
 Thanks to Tatyana, an old friend, for her gentle yet steadfast leadership.
 And to Pareena, Emily, and Jules for their intuition, intelligence, humor, and curiosity.

 Claire Fleury (Costumes, Untitled Work for Voice) Costumer since 2014.
 With a long history in dance and theatre, CF creates her designs with a stage in mind.
 She uses vibrant textiles and easy going but structural silhouettes to create appealing agender styles.
 Cf designs and makes costumes for dance, theatre and nightlife, and garments for all occasions as long as it is something special.
 She has made dance costumes for Antonio Ramos, Coco Karol, Yackez (Jon and Larissa Velez-Jackson) Molly Lieber and Eleanor Smith, and custom garments for Laurie Anderson and Susanne Bartsch, among others.